AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 The [!DNL pipelined] process logs in to the Experience Cloud using an authentication service and sends a private key.
 The authentication service returns a token.
 The token is used to authenticate when retrieving the events.

 For more information on authentication, refer to this [page](../../integrations/using/configuring-adobe-io.md).

->[!NOTE]
->
->Further processing of events is done as part of the ACX Package provided outside the default implementation.
-Received event is processed immediately using JavaScript code.
-It is saved into a database table with no further processing in real time.
-The triggers are used for targeting by a campaign workflow which sends emails.
-The campaign is set up so the customer that has triggered the event will receive an email.